Can natural skincare replicate the results you get at the derm’s office?

 Related: Physical VS Chemical Exfoliation: Which One Is Right For You?

 Let’s get one thing out of the way: NO skincare product can detox skin.
-It’s your liver and kidney that gets rid of toxins for you.
+It’s your liver and kidneys that gets rid of toxins for you.

 Detox in skincare is just a general term for “cleansing skin, clearing out pores and all that jazz.”
 That’s a job for clay masks.